TarunSingh1803/TarunSingh1803/README.md

-# 💫 About Me:
+# 💫 About MeD
-I am a pre final year Computer Science Engineer UnderGrad looking to explore deep text tech stacks at the intersection of data science, machine learning and software developments
+I am a pre final year Computer Science Engineer UnderGrad looking to explore deep text tech stacks at the intersection of Data Science, Machine Learning and Software Developments